bbc/vc2_conformance/docs/source/user_guide/debugging.rst

   and so cannot guarantee worst-case behaviour.
 * The decoder test cases make some assumptions about encoder behaviours, since VC-2 does not specify an encoder design.
-Consequently it is possible that an encoder may produce outputs which yield higher worst-case signal levels.
+Consequently it is possible that an encoder might produce outputs which yield higher worst-case signal levels.
 * These test signals assume the wavelet transform is carried out as outlined in the VC-2 pseudocode.
 Alternative implementations might have different worst-case characteristics.